Harry Kane: Bayern Munich preparing £94.6m bid for Tottenham striker but time running out to strike a deal

 Kane's addition remains the top priority among Bayern's hierarchy, according to Sky Germany.

-Nevertheless, an agreement between the clubs is not currently in sight and - as things stand - it is looking more likely Kane will stay at Spurs.
+Nevertheless, an agreement between the clubs is not currently in sight and - as things stand - Kane is leaning towards staying at Tottenham.

 Kane is enjoying life under new Tottenham head coach Ange Postecoglou.